Skip to main content

 About

 PARANORMASIGHT: The Mermaid's Curse is a single player role playing game with horror, mystery, anime and violence themes.
 It was developed by Square Enix and was released on February 19, 2026.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Will you survive the curse together this summer?
 A new supernatural mystery adventure begins, telling a bittersweet story of the passions of youth featuring new locations, new legends and a new cast of characters.